 Trustee Compensation.
 No director, officer or employee of the Adviser or the Distributor receives any compensation from the Trust for serving as an officer or Trustee of the Trust.

-Prior to October 20, 2021, each Independent Trustee received a \$500 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson of the Board who received a \$1,500 annual retainer for serving as Chairperson.
-As of October 20, 2021, each Independent Trustee receives a \$550 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson of the Board who receives a \$1,700 annual retainer for serving as Chairperson.
+The following table below shows the Trustee compensation schedule from October 20, 2021 through October 16, 2022 for each series of the Trust:

+Annual Retainer Per Meeting Fee

+Independent Trustee (other than Board Chair) \$1,300 \$550

+Chairperson \$1,700 \$550

+The following table below shows the Trustee compensation schedule which commenced on October 17, 2022 for each series of the Trust:

+Allitual Retaillet rer Meeting ree

+Independent Trustee (other than Board Chair and Audit Committee Chair) \$1,300 \$550

+Board Chair \$1,700 \$550

+Audit Committee Chair \$1,500 \$550

 The Trust reimburses each Trustee and officer for their travel and other expenses incurred by attending meetings.

-The following table provides the amount of compensation paid to each Trustee during the Fund's fiscal year ended August 31, 2021:
+The following table provides the amount of compensation paid to each Trustee during the Fund's fiscal year ended August 31, 2023:

-Name of Trustee Aggregate Compensation From the Fund Pension or Retirement Benefits Accrued As Part of Fund Expenses Estimated Annual Benefits Upon Retirement Total Compensation From All Funds Within the Trust Interested Trustee 110111 0110 1 0110 1 4114 231901303 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, David R. Carson None None None None Independent Trustees David M. Deptula \$3,300 None None \$59,650 Janine L. Coĥen \$3,500 None None \$62,750 Jacqueline A. Williams \$3,300 None None \$59,650 Clifford N. Schireson \$3,300 None None \$59,650 Robert E. Morrison \$3,300 None None \$59,650 M C 2 4 T , 1 T 22 2021
+Aggregate Compensation Pension or Retirement Benefits Accrued As Part of Estimated Annual Benefits Upon Total Compensation From All Funds Name of Trustee From the Fund Fund Expenses Retirement Within the Trust Interested Trustee David James None None None None Independent Trustees Janine L. Cohen \$3,900 None None \$127,075 David M. Deptula \$3,700 None None \$120,925 Jacqueline A. Williams \$3,500 None None \$114,775 Clifford N. Schireson \$3,500 None None \$114,775 Robert E. Morrison \$3,500 None None \$114,775

-\ Mr. Carson's term as Trustee commenced on January 22, 2021.
+^{}Mr. James' term as Trustee commenced April 22, 2023.

 Principal Holders of Voting Securities.
-As of December 9, 2021, the Trustees and officers of the Trust as a group owned beneficially (i.e., had direct or indirect voting and/or investment power) less than 1% of the then-outstanding shares of the Fund.
+As of December 1, 2023, the Trustees and officers of the Trust as a group owned beneficially (i.e., had direct or indirect voting and/or investment power) less than 1% of the then-outstanding shares of the Fund.
 On the same date, the following shareholders owned of record more than 5% of the outstanding shares of beneficial interest of the Fund: